Gefen Ships ToolBox Extender with HDBaseT

 - Digital connectivity solutions provider Gefen is now shipping its newest extender using HDBaseT technology.

-- Installation is plug and play easy, the company says, requiring the wall mountable sender unit to be connected to the local HD source and powered.
+Installation is plug and play easy, requiring the wall mountable sender unit to be connected to the local HD source and powered.
 The wall mountable receiver connects to the display and requires no power supply.

-- “This new product is a natural progression in our expanding line of ELR (Extra Long Range) extenders using HDBaseT technology,” explained Hagai Gefen, president of Gefen.
-“Gefen now supplies the most comprehensive selection of extenders using the HDBaseT technology and we will continue to enhance our range of extender products to take advantage of the streamlined extension technology.”